About The Problem Our Ecosystem Impact Credibility Materials Artisan Network Her Story Climate RTE Founder Contact

 ecosystem.

 We are actively seeking partnerships with corporations with CSR mandates, government bodies, global investors, design institutions, researchers, and responsible brands.
+The Regenerative Textiles Exchange (RTE) — our digital traceability infrastructure — is in active development and opens new institutional channels for verified impact procurement.

 Begin the Conversation